MicrosoftDocs/Contribute/Contribute/code-in-docs.md

 environment indicator in your inline code blocks.

 > [!NOTE]
 > If you copy and paste code from a Word document, make sure it has no "curly quotes," which aren't valid in code.
 If it does, change them back to normal quotes (`'` and `"`).
-Alternatively, rely on the Docs Authoring Pack, [smart quotes replacement feature](docs-authoring/smart-quote-replacement.md).
+Alternatively, rely on the Learn Authoring Pack, [smart quotes replacement feature](docs-authoring/smart-quote-replacement.md).

 ## In-repo snippet references

 The preferred way to include code snippets for programming languages in docs is by reference to a code file.
 This method gives you the ability to highlight lines of code and makes the wider context of the snippet available on GitHub for developers to use.
-You can include code by using the triple colon format (:\:\:) either manually or in Visual Studio Code with the help of the [Docs Authoring Pack](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-authoring-pack).
+You can include code by using the triple colon format (:\:\:) either manually or in Visual Studio Code with the help of the [Learn Authoring Pack](https://marketplace.visualstudio.com/items?itemName=docsmsft.docs-authoring-pack).

 1. In Visual Studio Code, click <kbd>Alt + M</kbd> or <kbd>Option + M</kbd> and select Snippet.
 2. Once Snippet is selected, you will be prompted for Full Search, Scoped Search or Cross-Repository Reference.
 To search locally, select Full Search.